Brands like Nike, Coach, and Gap are destroying the Amazon with their leather products

 Semaan says there are several ways that brands and consumers can address this problem.
 They can better audit their supply chains, forcing the tanneries and manufacturers they work with to disclose where they source their leather, and demanding that they stop buying from suppliers contributing to deforestation.
 They can also pledge to stop buying leather from suppliers that can’t trace where their leather is from, in order to ensure that none of their products are contributing to deforestation.

 But while this is a start, even leather sourced from other countries is problematic.
 Leather tanning uses many harsh chemicals that pollute waterways, and cattle grazing contributes to global warming.
 The good news is that there are now many alternatives to leather that are more eco-friendly.
-The Slow Factory itself has partnered with MIT to develop Slowhide, a material that mimics leather but is all natural and plant based.
+The Slow Factory itself has partnered with researchers at Columbia University and MIT to develop Slowhide, a material that mimics leather but is all natural and plant based.
 A company called Mylo has developed a leather alternative made from mushrooms that is used by brands like Lululemon and Stella McCartney.
 (Semaan points out that many brands use vegan leather that’s made from plastic derived from the petrochemical industry, which is just as problematic as cow leather.)

 Everyday consumers can also play a role by speaking out and not buying from brands that don’t commit to more sustainable practices.
 Slow Factory invites people to sign a petition demanding that brands and manufacturers fix problems in their supply chain to stop deforestation.
 “The climate crisis is not a future problem,” says Higgs.
 “We’re living and breathing the climate crisis right now.
 But the deforestation of the Amazon is preventable; we can do something about it right now.”